-Domestic Violence Attorney in Jacksonville and Orange Park
+Domestic Violence Attorney in Jacksonville, Orange Park and Daytona Beach

 During 2016, there were 7,082 charges filed related to domestic violence in Duval County.
 We understand these charges are often filed in spite; not every charge results in conviction, and not every charge is legitimate.
 Anyone facing these charges needs to immediately contact a domestic violence attorney in Jacksonville or Orange Park; a lawyer can help you understand your rights, and the penalties you may be facing.